Daniel-KM/Omeka-S-module-Comment/README.md

 The comment module makes use of both ReCaptchas and the Akismet spam-detection service.
-You will want to get API keys to both of these services and add them to Omeka S main configuration for ReCaptchas key on inside the module config page.
+You will want to get API keys to both of these services and add them to Omeka S main configuration for ReCaptchas key on inside the main settings page.

 If not enabled, a simple anti-spam is available too.